 Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
 Section 1575.203 establishes the active employee's rate which is .65% of pay.
-Section 1575.204 establishes an employer contribution rate of not less than .25% or not more than .75% of the salary of each active employee of the public.
+Section 1575.204 establishes an employer contribution rate of not less than .25% or not more than .75% of the salary of each active employee of the public or charter school.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
 The following table shows contributions to the TRS-Care plan by type of contributor:

 Contribution Rates

-2019 2020
+2020 2021

-Active Employee 0.65% 0.65%
+Member 0.65% 0.65%

-Non-Employer Contributing Entity (State) 1.25% 1.25%
+Non-Employer Contributing Entity (NECE) (State) 1.25% 1.25%

 Employers 0.75% 0.75%

-Federal/Private Funding remitted by Employers 1.25% 1.25%
+Federal/private Funding remitted by Employers 1.25% 1.25%

-Measurement Year August 31, 2019 Fiscal Year August 31, 2020

-Employer Contributions \$ 630,470 \$ 682,735
+2021Employer Contributions \$ 712,927

-Member Contributions \$ 498,321 \$ 545,961
+2021 Member Contributions \$ 573,779

-NECE On-Behalf Contributions \$ 837,103 \$ 1,607,113
+2020 NECE On-Behalf Contributions \$ 917,343

-In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether or not they participate in the TRS Care OPEB program).
+In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether they participate in the TRS Care OPEB program).
 When employers hire a TRS retiree, they are required to pay to TRS Care, a monthly surcharge of \$535 per retiree.

-TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$73.6 million in fiscal year 2019.
+TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$230.8 million in fiscal year 2020 to maintain premiums and benefit levels in the 2020-2021 biennium.